 Take Your Teaching Practice to the Next Level

-Dynamic Workshops for Classroom Teachers
+Dynamic Workshops for Classroom Teachers - Now offered virtually!

 Our Professional Learning opportunities are designed to help Classroom Teachers discover meaningful and manageable ways to integrate a variety of art forms into their daily lesson plans.
 In these workshops, Master Teaching Artists guide participants on ways to infuse daily teaching practices with innovation and creativity.
 Classroom teachers learn skills that nurture students’ academic achievement and deepen classroom engagement.